anishbhanda/Student-marks-manager/README.md

 # Student-marks-manager
- This is used to manage student data like marks,percentage
+ This is used to manage student data like marks, percentage etc.